COVID-19 pandemic in the Republic of Ireland: Fifth Wave

-Despite this, celebrations took place across the country to mark St Patrick's Day, following a two-year absence due to COVID-19, with around 400,000 people attending festivities in Dublin.
+Celebrations took place across the country to mark Saint Patrick's Day, following a two-year absence due to COVID-19, with around 400,000 people attending festivities in Dublin.
 Figures showed on 21 March that 63,954 people had tested positive for COVID-19 since St Patrick's Day.
 The World Health Organization said Ireland eased restrictions too "brutally" and was now seeing a spike in cases as a result.